-Parents will be notified and District Policy will be followed with regards to at-home suspension.
+Parents will be notified, and District Policy will be followed with regards to in or out of school suspension.
 Student and parents will visit with Principal and possibly Assistant Superintendent to set conditional re-entry into school.
-The principal may accelerate to the 5th step process if she determines that the student's behavior warrants it.

 STARTING SCHOOL

 Entrance Age